-12 people were killed after two gunmen opened fire at a crowd of 200 people in Australia’s Bondi Beach on Sunday.
+Nine people were killed after two gunmen opened fire at a crowd of 200 people in Australia’s Bondi Beach.

-New South Wales police said that more were additionally injured, and the numbers are expected to change.
-According to NSW police commissioner Mal Lanyon, 29 people were taken to various hospitals around the Sydney area, including two police officers.
+New South Wales police said that 11 were additionally injured, and the numbers are expected to change.

-The shooting took place in a crowded area of the northern part of the Bondi Beach at a Hanukkah (Jewish festival) event at around 6:30pm, The Guardian reported.
+The shooting took place in a crowded area of the the northern part of the Bondi Beach at a Hanukkah, Jewish festival event.
 The area is located by a footbridge that people use to cross the beach.
 The shooters had used the bridge as a vantage point.

-In one video that has surfaced, a man, who is now being called a hero, is seen tackling one of the gunmen and turning his gun back on him, forcing him to back off.
+In one video that has surfaced, a man is seen tackling one of the gunmen and turning his gun back on him, forcing him to back off.

 In another video, both the gunmen are seen opening fire from a small bridge.